 Once you are covered with a Cayman insurer for 12 or more months, with no more than a three-month break in coverage, even if you have developed problems in the meanwhile, the next insurer cannot add new exclusions to a similar level of coverage.
 The only exceptions are cases of non-disclosure on the application form, or if you are seeking a large upgrade in your coverage.
 Since pre-existing conditions may be excluded, be sure to check before cancelling your insurance at home – it is possible you could get global coverage on your existing health insurance, which will cover you in Cayman.
 However, you will still be required by law to have the minimum SHIC plan from one of the local providers; only then you can coordinate the benefits between the two health plans.

 Plans vary from the basic SHIC to some very comprehensive major-medical plans.
 The Cayman Islands Monetary Authority and the Health Insurance Commission both license and regulate the health insurance companies.
 The SHIC plan is the primary Government-regulated contract and covers about a quarter of Cayman’s residents, but most employers offer higher than mandated coverage.
 The SHIC benefits form the basis of all other health insurance plans and were increased in 2013.
 They now cover up to KY$100,000 per annum for each person with a KY$1,000,000 lifetime maximum.
 They cover hospital, surgical, chemotherapy and radiation services along with emergency care.
 All SHIC plans have limited local outpatient benefits and any overseas care is usually restricted to major care, which has been properly referred and is unavailable in Cayman.
-The more comprehensive plans offer wider access to overseas services, larger per annum allowances (e.g. $500,000 and as high $2,500,000), fuller prescription coverage, more outpatient services and options to have dental, routine optical and/or life insurance benefits.
+The more comprehensive plans offer wider access to overseas services, larger per annum and lifetime allowances (e.g. $500,000, $1,000,000 and $2,000,000 or higher could be available within a calendar year), fuller prescription coverage, more outpatient services and options to have dental, routine optical and/or life insurance benefits.

 Most General Practitioners, Medical Specialists and Dentists accept local insurance ‘on assignment’ provided that the insurance company guarantees payment and the deductible, if applicable, has been met.
 This means that the doctor or dentist will claim directly from the insurance company for work done on your behalf.
 Be aware that all charges may not be paid by the insurance company, as the law allows the physician in Cayman (as with all other professionals) to decide their own fees.
 The law also only obligates the insurance companies to pay ‘Standard Health Insurance Fees’.
 Anything not paid by your insurance company is your responsibility.
 You should always confirm the cost of the impending treatment before going ahead.
 All medical payments by insurers are based on the Standard Health Insurance Fee (SHIF) schedule, which can be found at www.dhrs.gov.ky.
 (Look for the Standard Health Insurance Fees on the Health Insurance Commission page.)
 Medical providers are not required to charge within the SHIF fees, and balances above the SHIF fees are the patient’s responsibility.
 For large medical services, it is not unreasonable to ask for a written quote, which is called a ‘predetermination of benefits’ or ‘preapproval for medical necessity’.
 Clients should review their benefits for any exclusions or benefit limits too, as some areas are not entirely covered.